Skip to content

 Note

-The biggest ROI comes from beating competing agencies to the reply, not from saving labour.
+The biggest lift comes from beating competing agencies to the reply, not from saved labour.
 Median response time matters more than people realize.

 Common questions

-What clients in real estate usually ask first.
+What real estate owners ask before saying yes.

 Will this work with our existing CRM?

 Yes.
-HubSpot, Pipedrive, Zoho, and most real-estate-specific CRMs (Apimo, Zenu) all expose enough through their APIs to feed automations.
+HubSpot, Pipedrive, Zoho, and most real-estate-specific CRMs (Apimo, Zenu) expose enough through their APIs to feed the automation.
 The CRM stays the source of truth.

 Can the AI actually understand specific neighbourhood requirements?

 With the right context, yes.
-The system is fed neighbourhood data, school catchments, transport, and the practical things buyers actually ask about.
-It will not invent local knowledge it does not have, but it will retrieve and combine the knowledge you give it.
+The system is fed neighbourhood data, school catchments, transport, and the practical things buyers ask about.
+It will not invent local knowledge.
+It will combine the knowledge you give it.